ArunKumarPanda/JAVA_17_SPRING/README.md

 }

-non-sealed class Mobile extends Product permits SmartPhone {
+sealed class Mobile extends Product permits SmartPhone {

 }

+final: Cannot be extended further

+sealed: Can only be extended by its permitted subclasses

+non-sealed: Can be extended by unknown subclasses; a sealed class cannot prevent its permitted subclasses from doing this

+==
+pattern matching switch , record, sealed

+Resume @ 4:20